minprog-platforms/project-noud333/README.md

  #### Side notes
  In case the simulation takes a while to load the main page will "crash" after the start button is pressed.
 This however is not a problem.
 The process is still working in the background and the user can just refresh the page and find the results trickle into the output page.

+ In the run folder of this github page there is a simulation named "Infection" this is an old python program of mine (made before this minor) and therefore does not follow the styleguide.
+But as this program was a tool to test my project that should not matter.